Course Descriptions for 2018-19

 Peer Assistance & Leadership (PAL) is a leadership class that focuses on helping students, our school, and the community.
 PALs are role models on campus; they don’t just represent academically, they also represent the school in spirit, citizenship, and work ethic.
 PALs will participate in helping with assisting new students, tutoring, recycling, special education classes, various school activities, and teambuilding opportunities.

 MULTI-MEDIA – 7th Grade Trimester Elective

-Create brochures, slideshows, morphs, songs, and short movies using a variety of software programs on a Macintosh computer.
-Students use Pages, Keynote, MorphX, Garage Band, and iMovie.
-Move through the process of making a movie from scratch.
 Learn the skills of film photography, direction, editing, music making, script writing, storyboarding and more.
+Use the Adobe Suite of products to make their short movies demonstrating those skills.
 Students will be working on the Internet.
 A lab fee of $5.00 to facilitate the purchasing of materials for this class will be requested.

 DIGITAL MEDIA ARTS – 8th Grade Trimester Elective

 Students will learn techniques for every type of media: text, graphics, sound, animation, video and the Internet.
 These skills will be used to produce meaningful and appropriate projects that will be a strong foundation of technology skills for high school and beyond.
-Students will use iMovie, iPhoto, iTunes, Pages/Word, Garage Band, Keynote/PowerPoint, Photoshop and Blender to design their presentations with the purpose of sharing these with audiences both inside and outside our school.
+Students may use iMovie, iPhoto, iTunes, Pages/Word, Garage Band, Keynote/PowerPoint, Photoshop, Blender, Premiere, Aftereffects, and more to design their presentations with the purpose of sharing these with audiences both inside and outside our school.
 Students will be working on the Internet.
 A lab fee of $5.00 to facilitate the purchasing of materials for this class will be requested.

 PREREQUISITE: Teacher approval (Multi-Media and Drama recommended)